PLMF Arts Management is a perfect partner for anyone or any organisation interested in

-Additionally, we consulted the partners of the 2-year Creative Europe international collaboration project "The Bridge" (2018-2022) in the proposal preparation phase, and offers management services to the Estonian partner PLMF Music Trust.
+Additionally, we consulted the partners of the Creative Europe international collaboration project "The Bridge" (2018-2022) in the proposal preparation phase, and offers project management services to the Estonian partner PLMF Music Trust.
 "The Bridge" is a new European network of string ensembles, and a three-day festival which will take place in April 2022 in Glasgow (UK), celebrating music for strings.
-The Scottish Ensemble (UK) is the Coordinator of the EU project, the other partners include Ensemble Resonanz (DE), Trondheim Soloists (NO) and the PLMF Music Trust.
+The Scottish Ensemble (UK) is the Coordinator of the EU project, the other partners were Ensemble Resonanz (DE) and Trondheim Soloists (NO).

 Artist Management & Touring